Dr Alessia Tranchese

 I coordinate and teach the following modules:

-Gender, language and sexuality
+Language, gender and sexuality

-Analysing language in a social context
+Analysing language in social contexts

 Language and social media